-There's a few interrelated ways to define violence.
+There are a few different ways to define violence, which are all related to one another.
 To start, there is tangible, physical violence, and the question how this relates to use of force generally.
-When such violence is employed, it's usually to teach people "lessons", to punish them, or because some important goal supposedly 'requires' it, or makes it 'unavoidable' (including maintenance of a status quo).
+When such violence is employed, it's usually to teach people 'lessons', to punish them, or because some important goal supposedly 'requires' it, or makes it 'unavoidable' (including maintenance of a status quo).
 Sometimes the person on which the violence is inflicted is also the person who is being 'taught' said lesson, but more often than not, the audience is third parties, while the victim's suffering is merely a means, and the victim's equal needs (for bodily integrity, security, to live) are dismissed as irrelevant.

 The second form is bureaucratic-linguistic violence, which has two sides to it.
-One side entails moral reductionism or essentialism: reducing people to titles, while ignoring some or all other aspects of their humanity.
-This can range from defining someone in terms of their vocation or job ('cop', 'nurse', 'manager') to more insidious stuff, like not caring very much about things that happen to someone because we tell ourselves they are as an 'enemy' or as 'lesser' -- e.g., discounting violence because someone 'had it coming', because they're 'racist', or 'trailer trash' that 'got themselves killed' by choosing a profession like that.
-The other side revolves around denial of agency, and a refusal to think outside of the boxes formed by the rules that govern the 'game', job or role pattern we're currently engaging in.
-E.g., thinking 'like a guard', and refusing to acknowledge that we can act differently, and aren't our role, but autonomous human beings.
-Or conversely, thinking we must respond a certain way to something someone does because of how we view them, or because of what we think they expect of us (e.g., as a king, or president).
+One side involves moral reductionism or essentialism: reducing people to titles, while ignoring most of what makes them human.
+This can range from defining someone in terms of their vocation or job ('teacher', 'nurse', 'manager') to more insidious stuff, like not caring very much about things that happen to someone because we view them as an 'enemy' or as 'lesser' -- e.g., discounting violence because someone 'had it coming', because they're 'black,' or 'Muslim', because they're 'racist', or 'trailer trash' that got themselves killed by 'choosing that profession'.
+The other side revolves around denial of agency, and a refusal to think outside of the boxes formed by the rules that govern the game, job or role pattern we're currently engaging in.
+For instance, thinking 'like a guard', and refusing to acknowledge that we can act differently, and that we aren't our role, but autonomous human beings.
+Or conversely, thinking we must respond a certain way to something someone does because of how we view them, or because of what we think they expect of us (e.g. feeling afraid to show our humanity while at work 'because work requires professionalism').

 A special form of this is single-minded demonization of the type we engage in to 'justify' or 'necessitate' wars, including invasions.
-That is, the deliberate reduction of people to (lies about) what what they've done, that we engage in when we want to make it seem like the other side doesn't deserve to live, or that they really are 'no more' than racists, (mass) murderers, or what have you.
-This is highly misleading as well as problematic because of how it makes it easier for us to inflict violence in turn, either as punishment or to 'stop' or 'free' them.
+That is, deliberately telling lies of commission or omission about certain groups, suggesting that an entire group must be 'punished' because of the actions of a 'leader', for the purpose of giving people the idea that they don't deserve to live, or that they really are 'no more' than racists, (mass) murderers, or what have you.
+This is highly misleading as well as problematic because of how it makes it easier for us to inflict violence on them, either as punishment or to 'stop' or 'free' them from their leaders (who we wish to replace with leaders who are friendlier to us).

 Thirdly, there's the issue of institutional -- and bureaucratic -- violence.
 Examples abound, but to name a few: (selectively) denying people service, Prohibition 2.0, selectively enforcing laws; rewarding or punishing, listening to or denying people voice based on their titles or credentials (either because the kinds of knowledge or experience they possess are deemed 'irrelevant'; or because the petitioner is, say, a 'slave,' 'black', a 'woman', 'trailer trash' or a 'child'); not aiding someone because they lack insurance or means, or because helping with something other than what you're hired or paid for is 'not your job').
 While these interactions can seem one on one, they usually occur within a broader institutional context, and tend to be (re)produced over and over by people acting out the roles they've taken on.

-To illustrate how these aspects interrelate, consider this relatively simple and everyday example: children grouping up to beat someone because they believe them to be deserving of punishment for [current purposes] "being" [nothing more than a] 'Muslim', 'black', 'weird', or simply a 'loser', and getting away with it because the victim (or the institutions) thinks they did something to deserve it, or because of parental institutional access, or 'social status' differences generally.
-As you can readily see if you unpack this further along the lines suggested above, all three of the above forms of violence heavily rely on each other to blind us to the fact that we're harming others.
+To illustrate how these aspects interrelate, consider this relatively simple and everyday example: children grouping up to beat someone because they believe them to be deserving of punishment for "being" [nothing more than a] 'Muslim', 'black', 'weird', a 'girl' -- or simply a 'loser' who gets beaten a lot [by people like them] -- and getting away with it because the victim (or the institutions) thinks they did something to deserve it, or because of parental institutional access, or 'social status' differences generally.
+As you can readily see if you unpack this example along the lines I suggested above, all three of the above forms of violence heavily rely on each other to blind us to the fact that we're harming others.

 Nearly everyone is taught to accept the notion that once 'their' government -- a highly bureaucratic institutional amalgam -- declares war, those it declares war on -- usually human beings who are part of a 'different nation' -- become 'their' enemy, whose rights to life are forfeit.
 This is usually 'justified' by referencing the behavior of those others, which is interpreted as 'aggressive' or 'threatening', while (even today) we generally see 'our' invasions and aggression as either 'preventive' -- a legally insane notion --, or as well-intended, leading us to take a violent response by the population whose lands we occupy as 'proof' of their unreasonableness.